saawaahh/PetalPages/README.md

 This is a t3 stack authenticated with google using supabase and SQLlite

-Built off my semester project for Human Factors taken at Texas State University🐾
+Built off my Human Factors semester project.